writethedocs/www/docs/conf/portland/2025/lightning-talks.md

 **Slides**

-Consider the following recommendations:

 - Use a platform you are familiar with - Microsoft Word, Keynote, a PDF, a website, etc. Even a terminal or console window where you enter commands can work well for presenting your ideas.
 - Don’t worry if it does not look polished; Lightning Talks do not need to be!
 - Keep in mind that the projector is lower resolution, typically 1024x768.
 Low-contrast slides don’t display well.
 - Remember to adjust your font!
 This is key for terminal or console examples, you need a large font so everyone can see what you’re typing.
 - If you plan to use code examples, have them written, debugged, and ready to go.
-Watching someone write code as they go can be great in a longer deep-dive type of talk, but it’s not very well-suited to a lightning talk.
+Watching someone write code as they go can be great in a longer deep-dive type of talk, but it’s not very well-suited to a Lightning Talk.

 **Live demos**